tari/taricorp.net/content/posts/2020/tihle/index.md

-might use, which emulators tend to hide the existence of: a tiny minority of emulator users would have the capability to extract the firmware from a game system they own, and though most users probably engage in copyright infringement to obtain copies of game software to run on emulators, the emulators themselves owe their existence to the fact that they **don't contain any copyright-infringing code themselves**.
+might use, which emulators tend to hide the existence of: a tiny minority of emulator users would have the capability to extract the firmware from a game system they own, and though most users probably engage in copyright infringement to obtain copies of game software to run on emulators, the emulators owe their existence to the fact that they **don't contain any copyright-infringing code themselves**.